bmstanley/snake-game/README.md

 ## But wait, there's more!
 Upon completion of the tutorial, I plan on adding the following enhancements:
 - refactor code for better organization and readability (complete)
-- ensure that the food does not spawn on the snake
+- ensure that the food does not spawn on the snake (complete)
 - add ability to restart the game without refreshing the page
 - add ability to choose difficulty level before staring the game
 - probably more stuff, just can't think of anything right now...